NOTICE : Campus-wide Power Outage - Thursday August 28, 2014 from 6:00 am to 4:00 pm. Click for details.

 - Official transcripts of all undergraduate and graduate records.

-- Prior courses in research methods and in at least four of the following areas: cognitive psychology, developmental psychology, learning, personality theory, social psychology, and statistics.
+- Prior course work in research methods and statistics, PLUS in at least three of the following areas: cognitive psychology, developmental psychology, learning, personality theory, and social psychology.
+Minimum 75th percentile score on the GRE Psychology subtest may be substituted for the three additional courses.
+An official report of the GRE Psychology subject test scores must be submitted.

 - A minimum cumulative grade point average of 3.00 on a 4.00 scale in undergraduate course work.

-- An official report of scores on the Graduate Record Examination.
+- An official report of scores on the Graduate Record Examination (GRE) General Test.

 - A plan of study approved by the advisor and appropriate dean.